temisu/ancient/README.md

 Special thanks go to Cholok for providing me references to many of the XPK-compressors.

+BZIP2 tables for randomization have been included, they have BZIP2-license.

+SASC/SHSC decompressors have been re-implemented by using the original HA code from Harri Hirvola as reference.
+(No code re-used)

+Some of the rare Lzh-compressors have been re-implemented by using Lhasa as a reference.
+(No code re-used)

 I'm slowly adding new stuff.
 If your favorite is not listed contact me and maybe I can add it.

 Current work in progress
-* Completing XPK: ARTM, DCMB, DMCU (maybe), LZCB, PPMQ, SASC, SHSC
+* Completing XPK: ARTM, DCMB, DMCU (maybe), LZCB, PPMQ, SHSC
 * Support for MMCMP, StoneCracker
 * Disk images support for Warp and DiskSqueeze